-- 2.1 We have two primary objectives when making policy: - when discharging our general functions, we must, so far as is reasonably possible, act in a way which advances our general objective of promoting the safety and soundness of PRA-authorised persons; and - in relation to insurance activity, we must also, so far as is reasonably possible, advance the insurance objective of contributing to the securing of an appropriate degree of protection for policyholders. - 2.2 FSMA requires that we advance the general objective primarily in three ways: by seeking to ensure that the business of PRA-authorised persons is carried out in a way that avoids any adverse effect on the stability of the UK financial system; by seeking to minimise the adverse effect that the failure of a PRA-authorised person could be expected to have on the stability of the UK financial system, and by seeking continuity of provision of core banking services by ring-fenced bodies.
-The primary objectives do not, however, require us to ensure that no PRA-authorised firm fails. - 2.3 These primary objectives rank above our other considerations when making policy.
-When pursuing the primary objectives, we must also, so far as is reasonably possible, act in a way which facilitates our secondary objectives.
+- 2.1 We have two primary objectives when making policy: - when discharging our general functions, we must, so far as is reasonably possible, act in a way which advances our general objective of promoting the safety and soundness of PRA-authorised persons; and - in relation to insurance activity, we must also, so far as is reasonably possible, advance the insurance objective of contributing to the securing of an appropriate degree of protection for those who are or may become policyholders. - 2.2 FSMA requires that we advance the general objective primarily in three ways: by seeking to ensure that the business of PRA-authorised persons is carried out in a way that avoids any adverse effect on the stability of the UK financial system; by seeking to minimise the adverse effect that the failure of a PRA-authorised person could be expected to have on the stability of the UK financial system; and by seeking to avoid adverse effects on continuity of provision of core banking services by ring-fenced bodies.
+The primary objectives do not however require us to ensure that no PRA-authorised firm fails. - 2.3 Our primary objectives rank above our other considerations when making policy.
+When discharging our general functions in a way that advances the primary objectives, we must, so far as is reasonably possible, act in a way which facilitates our secondary objectives.
 The secondary objectives are engaged only when we are proposing to perform our general functions in pursuit of the general objective and the insurance objective.
-They do not rank above these.
-We have two secondary objectives; a secondary competition objective, and a secondary competitiveness and growth objective.
-These are of equal legal standing. - The secondary competition objective requires us to facilitate competition in the markets for services provided by the firms we supervise, - The secondary competitiveness and growth objective requires us to facilitate, subject to aligning with relevant international standards, the international competitiveness of the UK economy (including in particular the financial services sector through the contribution of PRA-authorised persons), and its growth in the medium to long-term.
+They do not rank above the primary objectives.
+We have two secondary objectives; a secondary competition objective; and a secondary competitiveness and growth objective.
+These are of equal standing. - The secondary competition objective requires us to facilitate effective competition in the markets for services provided by the firms we supervise;